Kelly Allen Gray has served as the Councilmember for Council District 8 in Fort Worth since 2012.

 It was this early community service that gave Kelly her first opportunity to walk District 8, learning her neighbors and their needs.
 Later, as the Executive Director, of the United Riverside Rebuilding Corporation, she continued this service by assisting many of those same neighbors in accessing assistance in weatherizing their houses, obtaining needed home repairs and building new homes for first time home buyers.

 She has used proven tools gained from her community revitalization experience to develop new ways for District 8 to progress.
-The core of her success is engaging citizens to insure that each resident has a rich quality of life and every family has a safe environment in which their children can thrive.
+The core of her success is engaging citizens to ensure that each resident has a rich quality of life and every family has a safe environment in which their children can thrive.

 Her service as a city council member has been focused on expanding a network of quality, safe, and affordable housing across the city for first-time homebuyers and renters, while actively seeking ways to develop permanent supportive housing to assist in making homelessness short term and non-reoccurring.